George-Madeley/AI-Wordle-Solver/README.md

 First off, what is this problem?
 This problem occurs when the goal word ends in 'ight'.
 This is becuase there are a lot of five letter words that end in 'ight' ('light', 'tight', 'might', 'night', 'sight', 'fight', 'right', and 'eight').
 Because there are more than six words, our agent, in the worst-case scenario, cannot brute force its way to the goal word.
 Why though?

 In an example, lets say the goal word was 'eight'.
 In our current system, if the enters 'sight' as the first attempt, the agent builds its knowledge base then filters out any word that does not end in 'ight'.
-If the agent then enters any of the following words in and order: 'might', 'night', 'light', 'right', and 'fight', they will only filter out itself and eventually the agent will lose (worst-case scenario).
+If the agent then enters any of the following words in and order: 'might', 'night', 'light', 'right', and 'fight', the agent will only filter out the word it entered and eventually the agent will lose (worst-case scenario).

 <img src="/images/ight_example.jpg" alt="-ight lose example, by the Akilan" width="200">

 **Figure 2** - Wordle -ight example.
 [3]

 Now, there is a much more efficient way to go about this problem by using the word 'later'.
 If after the first guess, the agent entered 'later', Wordle would tell it what letters in 'later' are in the goal word.
-In this case, it would say that 'l', 'a', 't', and 'r' are not in the goal word but 'e' is, therefore, 'eight' would be the last word in the list of the all possible words be the thrid and final attempt.
+In this case, it would say that 'l', 'a', 't', and 'r' are not in the goal word but 'e' is, therefore, 'eight' would be the goal word.
 However, the question is, when would the agent know to pick 'later' and other words in similar situations? (because we cant hardcode this answer into the agent).
 We do it based on the knowledge each word provides.

+#### Knowledge Score

 Every time the agent enters in a word, it learns a number of things.
-The first time it enters a word, it learns tne things: 'Is this letter in the goal word?' and 'Is this letter in the correct position?' for all five letters.
+The first time it enters a word, it learns ten things: 'Is this letter in the goal word?' and 'Is this letter in the correct position?' for all five letters.
 In the -ight example [3] above, everytime the player entered in 'might', 'fight', 'right'... they were only learning one thing: "Is this letter in the goal word?" (they would not be learning if that letter is in the correct position as there is only one position remaining).
 However, if instead they entered in 'later', they would learn up to nine things.

 I could replace the scoring by occurances system with scoring by knowledge system however, it causes a new problem to efficiency.
 Using the knowledge method, the agent would use the first five attempts to use every letter possible, then in the final attempt, it would, or would not, guess the goal word.